How to Secure a Mortgage with Collections

 Income and Debt

-Your income is a major determining factor how much mortgage debt you can take on.
-But this will be considered in relation to your other debts.
-The general guideline is that your mortgage payment should be about 30% of the gross income, and the maximum amount you can pay towards your debt payments combined is 40%.
+Your income is a major determining factor in how much mortgage debt you can take on.
+But this is considered in relation to your other debts.
+The general guideline is that your mortgage payment should be about 30% of your gross income from all your income sources, and the maximum amount of this gross income you should pay towards your regular monthly debt payments combined is 40%.
 Your lender will take a full view of your application to determine the exact maximum figures in your unique situation.

 Appraised Value